Master of Science in Biomedical Sciences

 4. International applicants must satisfy the School of Graduate Studies English Language Proficiency Requirements.

-7. Preference will be given to students who can demonstrate undergraduate research and/or a record of scholarly publication or other relevant experience.
+7. For those applying to the thesis-based degree programs, preference will be given to students who can demonstrate undergraduate research and/or a record of scholarly publication or other relevant experience.

 1. A minimum of 30 credit hours of graduate level courses including research and thesis.